MS in Criminal Justice

 or LE 693 Law Enforcement Leadership Demonstration Capstone

-Select 12 credit hours from the following electives
+Select four classes from the following electives - 12 credit hours

 CRJ 643 Law and Public Policy